betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

 The lazy refactoring approach depends on adhering to certain minimal code standards to ensure that prototypes can be generalized with reasonable effort once their reuse potential has been identified.
-Specifically, prototype code should do the followig:
+Specifically, prototype code should do the following:
 * Be under version control to track the logical development, for example, with git.
 * Provide minimal documentation: a README file is a must.
 As a